 Artists make art.
 We don’t make statements about art.
 The art that we do inspires millions and billions to continue to voice their ideals in a way that better serves humanity.
 This is intrinsically what every artist on earth has committed to do.
 Some of us may become famous.
 Some of us may be anonymous artists who make graffiti arts around the world, but by the very nature of us being artists, we have committed to “furthering the human race” with the best of what our abilities/skills can provide.

-I like the fact that this little fun exercise shows me that I have more features in common with Naomi Campbell than Brenda Song!
+I have more features in common with Naomi Campbell than Brenda Song!
 Who would have guessed?
 Maybe when we get past the color of our skins and just look at the face of the person, even on a visual level we may be more similar to a member of another race than to our own?
-Wow, that’s a radical thought?
-Not really!
+Wow, that’s a radical thought? 🙂 Not really!

 For those interested in iProtest London 2012, check this out (fb group )